 On successful completion of the course students will be able to:

-2. Demonstrate a capacity to think critically and creatively about societies and culture, as well as their personal participation in and contribution to their society and culture
+2. Demonstrate a capacity to think critically and creatively about different societies and cultures.

-5. Demonstrate an understanding of the different theoretical perspectives used to study cultural practices of health and illness.
+5. Prioritise an understanding of different theoretical perspectives used to investigate both cultural and social practices of health and illness.

 Topics may include: